Bobby Cox: 1991

-1992–1993
+1992–1994

-In 1992, Cox's Braves held a 3–1 lead in the National League Championship Series against the Pittsburgh Pirates before losing Games 5 and 6, although they did win Game 7 on Francisco Cabrera's ninth-inning, two-out, pinch-hit, two-run single.
-They went on to lose the World Series to the Blue Jays, his former club.
+In 1992, Cox's Braves held a 3–1 lead in the National League Championship Series against the Pittsburgh Pirates before losing Games 5 and 6, however most importantly they did win Game 7 on Francisco Cabrera's ninth-inning, two-out, pinch-hit, two-run single.
+They went on to lose the World Series to Cox's former club, the Blue Jays.
 In 1993, the Braves had the best record in baseball after a pennant race where they overcame a 10-game deficit in August to beat the San Francisco Giants.
 By going 51–17 over the last two and a half months of the season, they won the division by a game.
 However, they lost the National League Championship Series in six games to the Philadelphia Phillies.

-1995–96
+In the 1994 strike-shortened season, Cox led the team to a 68–46 record, which finished second in the NL East at the finish of the season.

+1995–1996

 In 1995, the Atlanta Braves won Cox's only World Series championship as a manager, over the Cleveland Indians.
-Their division title in 1995 marked the first time since 1989 that neither Pennsylvania team won the National League East.

 In May 1995, Cox was arrested on simple battery charge after his wife called police and alleged Cox struck her.
 She retracted the statement the following day, and the charges were dropped after the couple attended court-ordered counseling.

-In 1996, the Braves again won the division title.
+In 1996, the Braves finished 96–66 and again won the NL East.
 After sweeping the Los Angeles Dodgers in the division series, the Braves fell behind the St. Louis Cardinals, three games to one in the 1996 National League Championship Series.
 Facing elimination, the Braves offense outscored the Cardinals 33–1 over the final three games and won the pennant.
 Cox became the only manager in history to lose a series leading three games to one and win a series trailing three games to one.
 The scoring continued into the first two games against the New York Yankees as the Braves took a two games to none lead by winning with scores of 12–1 and 4–0 in the World Series.
 In game four, the Braves led 6–0 in the fourth inning, but the Yankees came from behind.
 Jim Leyritz homered to tie the game, and the Yankees tied the series with a win in 11 innings, 8–6.
 The Yankees would ultimately win in six games.
 Cox was ejected in Game 6; he was the most recent person to be ejected in a World Series game until Dave Martinez in 2019 in Game 6 against the Houston Astros.